Human Services & Restorative Justice

 More Information

 Students must complete all HSJ-designated courses and ENL-designated courses with a grade of 'C' or above.
 Failure to achieve a grade of 'C' or above in a course after the maximum attempts allowed by College policy, results in withdrawal from the major.
-Students should work closely with their advisers and program faculty to ensure that they are meeting all criteria for satisfactory progress in the program.
+Students should work closely with their academic advisors and program faculty to ensure that they are meeting all criteria for satisfactory progress in the program.

 The following grading system applies to all HSJ-designated courses for students in the